-In February, 2021, the Company announced that Anvisa, Brazil's National Health Regulatory Agency, had granted authorization for the Company's iMicrodose packs, which contain 15g of Psilocybin Truffles, to be legally imported to Brazil via the 'named patient import process' for prescribed medical patient use.
+In February 2021, the Company announced that Brazil's National Health Regulatory Agency had granted authorization for the Company's 15g iMicrodose packs to be legally imported to Brazil via the 'named patient import process' for prescribed medical patient use.
 This approval and shipment represented a significant advancement in opening the legal and medically approved market for psilocybin in Brazil, a country with a population of over 200 million people.
-The uniqueness of the imported product, COVID related delays at Brazilian customs, and additional disclosure and product information requests from Anvisa resulted in unfortunate spoilage of the first shipment.
-Subsequent to March 31, 2021, the Company made a second successful shipment to Brazil and is now working with its local partner, MyPharma2GO to get the shipment released by Anvisa to the 'named patient import process' "named patient" for its prescriptive use.
+The uniqueness of the imported product, COVID related delays at Brazilian customs, and additional disclosure and product information requests from the Regulatory Agency resulted in unfortunate spoilage and/or return of the initial shipments.
+The Company is now working with its local partner, MyPharma2GO to arrange another shipment to Brazil and ultimate release by the National Health Regulatory Agency to the 'named patient' for its prescriptive use.
+The projected shipment date is expected in early 2022.